wallarm/product-documentation/docs/user-guides/settings/integrations/insightconnect.md

 ## Setting up Notifications

-At first, generate and copy an API key as follows:
+First, generate and copy an API key as follows:

 1. Open the InsightConnect's UI → **Settings** → **API Keys** page and click **New User Key**, enter an API key name (e.g. `Wallarm API`) and click **Generate**.
 2. Copy the generated API key.